28 Things Not to Miss in San Francisco

 Explore the Mission

-Founded in 1776, the Mission is San Francisco's oldest neighborhood, with some of its newest restaurants and art galleries.
-Popular food joints and Dolores Park are among the most popular attractions.
+Founded in 1776, the Mission is San Francisco's oldest neighborhood, but features some of its newest restaurants and galleries.
+Latino culture and Dolores Park are among the most popular attractions.
 However, many visitors come to the Mission to admire the murals that adorn the walls of buildings.

 See Sights on a Bike